Before uploading data there are some things you can do to make your data openly discoverable and accessible for the long term.

+3. Use the right data type.
 Whenever possible, use number and date datatypes, not plain text.
 Using numbers and dates allows the platform to perform calculations and build calendars, which it can’t do with plain text.

 When choosing your datatype, think through how you want to use your data and how you would like it to appear.
-Once your data is uploaded you can change the datatype, but doing so will change the schema, because changing the datatype actually deletes and recreates that column.
+Once your data is uploaded you can change the datatype, but doing so will change the schema because changing the datatype actually deletes and recreates that column.
 This can lead to errors if you change the schema after you have created views or charts from the dataset.

+4. Use human-readable, meaningful field names.
 It really helps users who are not familiar with your data to know immediately what information is contained in that field.